 To make your tour more convenient, don’t forget to have a Grand Palace guide map.
-You can get a softcopy of the Grand Palace map here.
-Simply download the file and save it in your phone so you can navigate the attractions with ease.
+You can get a softcopy of the map here.
+Simply download the file and save it in your phone so you can navigate the palace with ease.

 Ideally, you can complete the palace tour within 2 hours.
 But, if you can spend 3 hours, that would be more than enough to enjoy all the attractions inside the complex.

-2. Visit the Grand Palace early in the morning to avoid the crowd
+2. Visit the palace early in the morning to avoid the crowd

-The Grand Palace is a top-rated tourist spot in Bangkok with more visitors compared to Wat Pho and Wat Arun.
-Since it’s a very popular attraction, the best time to visit the place is during morning.
+Since Grand Palace is a very popular attraction in Bangkok, the best time to visit the place is during morning.
 At this time, there are fewer visitors so you can tour around the complex conveniently.

-3. Know the schedule of the Grand Palace before your visit
+3. Know the schedule of the palace before your visit

 There are times when the Grand Palace is not open because of royal ceremonies.
 Therefore, you should check the palace schedules here before visiting the place so you’ll not waste your time and effort.